-Economic Growth (GDP) Not as effective in reflecting positive economic outcomes as compared with: - meaningful employment growth, - % of the economically engaged population, Council will investigate. - % of SME's that last beyond 5 years, - wage growth compared to the cost of living/accommodati on, - youth retention Unemployment Rate Differentiate between unemployment rates, underemployment and youth unemployment Council will investigate further data available for youth engaged in education and employment.
+Economic Growth (GDP) Not as effective in Council will investigate. reflecting positive economic outcomes as compared with: meaningful employment growth, % of the economically engaged population, % of SME's that last beyond 5 years, wage growth compared to the cost of living/accommodati on, oundi wii investigate.
+Unemployment Rate Differentiate between unemployment rates, Council will investigate further data available for youth engaged in education and employment.
 Number of jobs Don't compare to region.
 Specialised industries we champion.
 Council will investigate and update where possible following release of the Census data.
 Infrastructure and facilities Asset register of infrastructure and facilities and work towards providing increased services across the LGA.
 Council has a register which informs and is used to improve its services to the community within a limited budget.
-Spaces for groups or community activities Measure in m2 (Compare changes to efficiency or space provision per capita) Council already has data for Council built infrastructure and maintained recreation areas which is used as part of the management of assets.
+Spaces for groups or community activities Measure in m 2 (Compare changes to efficiency or space provision per capita) Council already has data for Council built infrastructure and maintained recreation areas which is used as part of the management of assets.
 However the pure measure of this data would not necessarily provide a meaningful indicator over time.
 Facilitate Emergency Management Committee Policies and procedures are up to date (including risk mitigation for contemporary issues (i.e., climate change) Noted.
 Ensuring the policies and procedures are up to date are encompassed in Council's Delivery Program under P3.4.1 as

 Our Environment part as the wider Emergency Management Framework that Council provides.
 Council continues to work with emergency services and relevant support agencies to ensure that contemporary issues are addressed.
 Ecosystem Functions Improveme ecosystem (based on practice) functions There are a number of factors that impact ecosystem function which is why we have a subjective measure and have covered a number of these in the indicators.
-Environmental Sustainability Differential renewable renewable sources Council will investigate this further.
-Carbon Neutrality met or not; Methods C working to f Council rmation is or the or on the goals of ot just 100% o council is assist the or to achieve Council is currently preparing a Carbon Neutrality Strategy which will set targets that can then be included in the report back on this in several years time.
+Environmental Sustainability Differentiat renewable renewable sources Council will investigate this further.
+Carbon Neutrality met or not) Methods C working to Council mation is on the goals of ot just 100% o. council is assist the ot achieve Council is currently preparing a Carbon Neutrality Strategy which will set targets that can then be included in the report back on this in several years time.
 Noted.
 This will be investigated at the conclusion of the above Strategy and will include other levels of government in the approach.
-8 Resident EDRMS 22/140681 Comment on SAMP - drainage Morton Avenue, Lemon Tree I which would like to see improvement of the amount of water gushing of Morton Avenue causing consist flooding and huge potholes or basis.
-No kerb and guttering a Advised Council of the issue a work done to ease the situation.
-Passage yed. impacted down derable a regular in issue. and some however it of in accordant safety and f With the lare works proje Ill investigate this further, does prioritise capital works ce with the risk, condition, unctionality of the asset. gest driver for a high capital ct being the availability of ding from other levels of t.
+8 Resident EDRMS 22/140681 Comment on SAMP - drainage Morton Avenue, Lemon Tree F which would like to see improv Recently built dwellings have i the amount of water gushing of Morton Avenue causing consid flooding and huge potholes on basis.
+No kerb and guttering a Advised Council of the issue a work done to ease the situatio causing bogging when driving driveway.
+Passage ved. mpacted lown derable a regular n issue. nd some n but still however it of in accordan safety and f With the larg works project I investigate this further, loes prioritise capital works ce with the risk, condition, unctionality of the asset. gest driver for a high capital ct being the availability of ding from other levels of ITEM 1 - ATTACHMENT 1